vladislav-morozov/unit-averaging/docs/source/reference/index.rst

 - :doc:`unit_averaging.averager <averagers>` that contains averaging strategies.
 - :doc:`unit_averaging.focus_function <focus_functions>` that contains focus function classes.

-For convenience, all public classes and functions from both modules are exposed at the package level.
-This means you can import everything directly from the package without referencing individual modules:
+For convenience, all public classes and functions from both modules are exposed at the package level, and you can import everything directly from the package without referencing individual modules:

 .. code-block:: python3